jaredjamesgibson/safecracking/README.md

 Arduino and Python code.
 3D .stl files and design.

-The SafeCrackingBruteForceChunks.ino file is the Arduino code.
+The SafeCrackingBruteForceChunks.ino file is the Arduino (C++) code.

 Here are the hardware requirements:
     Servo (5v):